Focus and Scope

 Publication ethics and malpractice

-This Journal dedicated to following best practices on ethical matters, errors, and retractions.
+International Journal of Biomedical Research dedicated to following best practices on ethical matters, errors and retractions.
 The prevention of publication malpractice is one of the important responsibilities of the editorial board.
-Any kind of unethical behavior is not acceptable, and IJPC does not tolerate plagiarism in any form.
+Any kind of unethical behavior is not acceptable, and IJBR do not tolerate plagiarism in any form.
 Authors submitting articles to Journal affirm that manuscript contents are original.

 The following duties outlined for editors, authors, and reviewers are based on the COPE Code of Conduct for Journal Editors.
 Editors, authors, and reviewers will also adhere to the journal submission guideline policies.

 - Publication Decisions: Based on the review report of the editorial review board, the editor can accept, reject, or request modifications to the manuscript.